 Comedy doesn’t get better than this!

+As seen recently on Sick Of It with Karl Pilkington (Sky/HULU), City and the City (BBC) and Penny Dreadful (Sky/Showtime); Cokey Falkow also has a cult following on the stand-up circuit.
 Since starting in the late 90s, Cokey Falkow established himself as one of South Africa’s edgier stand-up acts.
-Appearing at a wide variety of clubs and numerous international comedy festivals, he gathered a cult following.
-This led to 3 national one-man tours for which Cokey received critical acclaim at Grahamstown National Arts Festival.
+Appearing at a wide variety of clubs and numerous international comedy festivals led to 3 national one-man tours, for which Cokey received critical acclaim at Grahamstown National Arts Festival.

 Cokey was then flown to London to perform in the South African Comedy Festival in London which ran at the Riverside studio theatre in Hammersmith for 5 weeks.
 Cokey also produced international comedy festivals in his home town of Durban where he introduced Russell Peters to South Africa.